 The Attorney General's Office assists prosecuting attorneys in complicated trials or are appointed as special prosecutors when there is a conflict of interest.
 This important legal work saved counties approximately $2.7 million in 2014.

-Prosecuting attorneys who have questions about a case or need assistance can e-mail Susan Boresi, chief counsel for the Public Safety Division.
+Prosecuting attorneys who have questions about a case or need assistance can e-mail Darrell Moore, Deputy Attorney General for Criminal Litigation.

-The Criminal Division represents the state in every felony case appealed to the Missouri Supreme Court and Missouri Court of Appeals.
+The Criminal Appeals Section represents the state in every felony case appealed to the Missouri Supreme Court and Missouri Court of Appeals.

 Missouri Office of Prosecution Services (MOPS)

 The MOPS office is a state governmental entity established in Section 56.750, et seq. to assist prosecuting attorneys.

 The office provides technical assistance to prosecuting attorneys.
 The staff trains prosecuting attorneys and is the primary source of continuing legal education for prosecutors.
 The MOPS office conducts two statewide conferences per year as well as trial schools and numerous specialized conferences throughout the year.